axch/pattern-case/README.md

-What destructuring a matcher performs is also defined by the particular matcher procedure -- in the case of `pair`, that would be the car and the cdr of the pair, and in the case of `null`, there are no destructing results (so the second argument to `null` must accept no arguments).
+What destructuring a matcher performs is also defined by the particular matcher procedure -- in the case of `pair`, that would be the car and the cdr of the pair, and in the case of `null`, there are no destructuring results (so the second argument to `null` must accept no arguments).
 If the object does not match, the matcher procedure must call its third argument with no arguments.